Tmitchy/Web-Application-Security-Assessment/README.md

 📌 **Overview**<br>

-This project documents a structured security assessment of common web application vulnerabilities, including:
+This project documents a comprehensive security assessment of common web application vulnerabilities, expertly analyzed from the perspective of a SOC Analyst, including:

 - XSS Detection<br>
 - SQL Injection Detection<br>